arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 Parser -> Expression Parser
 ```

+And it passes the test.
+Unbelievable.
 Think about it: from a humble, ordinary factory function that *builds
 something* you managed to create a function that *parses that
 something*.
 All of this just applying `lift3`.
-Sounds diabolic.
+Diabolic.

 Or look this.
 As the Benevolent Dictator For Life of your language,